dentarg/auth0-blog/_posts/2018-02-09-3-iam-examples-to-support-digital-transformation.md

 ![api-auth-authd-reqs](https://cdn.auth0.com/blog/iam-digital-transform/api-auth-authd-reqs.png)

 As the image shows, _Fabrikam_ sends the encoded token in the `Authorization` Header of the request, using the `Bearer` protocol, in all subsequent API requests.
 The _Acme.com_ API successfully returns the customer's `Projects` which are listed in the Dashboard, as shown.
-That brings to a close the OAuth Client Credentials grant for API Auth example.
+That brings to a close the OAuth2 Client Credentials grant for API Auth example.
 However, we can take this a step further still.
 What if we wanted to combine this API Auth with the Enterprise SSO implementation in our previous example?

 There may arise a scenario in which  _Fabrikam.com_ want to integrate with _Acme's_ APIs, but a user at _Acme_ authenticates with corporate credentials for _Contoso.com_ (who is an enterprise customer) as within our previous example.
 The flow becomes a multi-step process, with the first request coming from _Fabrikam_ to _Acme_, then _Acme_ to _Contoso_, with the responses flowing back in the opposite direction, back to _Fabrikam._   The interesting point of this scenario is that _Acme_ is acting as both an Identity Provider (when providing API authorisation), and a Relying Party (when it's consuming identity information).
 This pattern may sound complex, but it is a very common scenario.
 Most SaaS companies both provide services, as well as authenticating users from other companies, meaning they have to implement both sides of the protocol (client and provider).
 The following diagram shows this implementation layout:

 ![oauth-openid-combine](https://cdn.auth0.com/blog/iam-digital-transform/oauth-openid-combine.png)

-{% include tweet_quote.html quote_text="OAuth and OpenID Connect have the same protocols, because OpenID Connect is just an extension of OAuth." %}
+{% include tweet_quote.html quote_text="OAuth 2.0 and OpenID Connect have the same protocols, because OpenID Connect is just an extension of OAuth." %}

-Happily, as you will have noticed throughout this article, OAuth and OpenID Connect have the same protocols, because OpenID Connect is just an extension of OAuth.
+Happily, as you will have noticed throughout this article, OAuth 2.0 and OpenID Connect have the same protocols, because OpenID Connect is just an extension of OAuth.
 This saves us a lot of hassle on implementation.
 At this point, with Authentication becoming a more prominent feature, it might be worth setting up a single, centralised server to handle all of the Auth requests coming through our app _(Acme)_.

 If we revisit our data model, we can see that all of the tables in our model, except for the `Projects` table, can be treated as a separate concern, and become our authentication server: